tsunoppy/renpy/dl/README.md

 # DL for MN
-- Reinforced concrete capacity package
+- Deep Learning based on the mn-diagram
-- Genrate MN-diagram for reinforced concrete columns
+- use feature as Zx, Zy, Ag

 ## scripts